lukeocodes/auth0-blog/_posts/2018-06-01-dont-wing-it-make-your-travel-apis-take-off-with-auth0.markdown

 ## Jet powered authentication with Auth0

 Building API Authentication can be a real drag.
-But lucky for you, Auth0 is quick to implement, with enterprises being able to launch within 30 days.
+But lucky for you, Auth0 is quick to implement.
+In a survey of nearly 400 customers 94% were able to implement in less than a month.

 We also offer some fantastic features that can work just as well with, or enhance, API Authentication.